G-Wiley/Flip_Chip_Test_System/README.md

 # Flip_Chip_Test_System
-This Flip-Chip Tester System enables verification testing and debugging of most M-series and some G-series Flip Chip modules.
+This repository is not yet complelte.
+Still in the process of adding files.
+(28-Sep-2022 gwiley) This Flip-Chip Tester System enables verification testing and debugging of most M-series and some G-series Flip Chip modules.
 The system is comprised of a Tester board and a Tester Controller board.
 An accessory called the IC Test Jig plugs into the UUT socket of the tester which enables functional testing of digital ICs.
 <p>This tester PCB is heavily based on a tester designed by Michael Thompson with PCB by Vince Slyngstad.
 Refer to the StearnsMTvrs files in this folder:
 https://svn.so-much-stuff.com/svn/trunk/Eagle/projects/Stearns%20Tester/